top of page

 Our History

-Will and Agnes Gould established Gould Farm in 1913 as a healing community in the Berkshire hills of Massachusetts.
-They welcomed guests who were experiencing emotional and psychiatric vulnerabilities to join them, working on the farm and sharing the joys and challenges of daily life in a kind, healthy community.
+Gould Farm, established in 1913 by Will and Agnes Gould, stands as a testament to their visionary approach to helping those with mental health issues.
+Their pioneering work in the Berkshire hills of Massachusetts welcomed guests who were experiencing emotional and psychiatric vulnerabilities to join them, working on the farm and sharing the joys and challenges of daily life in a kind, healthy community.

 “Gould Farm is a unique and pioneering refuge for people with mental disorders…a place where respect and relationship, work and friends, are central to the healing process.
 We need many more such places in the world.” - Dr. Oliver Sacks